 The Spruce / Leticia Almeida

-Rinse the copper piece thoroughly with warm water.
+Rinse the copper cookware thoroughly with warm water.

 The Spruce / Leticia Almeida